UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/amalia.munteanu/index.md

 -Raspberry Pi Pico W: A microcontroller board for the embedded project.

--LCD Display: A 16x2 character LCD display with I2C interface and blue backlight.
+ - LCD Display: A 16x2 character LCD display with I2C interface and blue backlight.

 -Wires father-father: Male-to-male jumper wires for connecting components on a breadboard or elsewhere.